linux-system-roles/hpc/README.md

 ### hpc_install_system_openmpi

 Whether to install OpenMPI that comes from AppStream repositories and does not have Nvidia GPU support.

-This is useful for applications requiring less parallel processing, tasks that benefit from sequential processing or high-speed core operations.
+The system openmpi package should be installed to support MPI applications that do not require CUDA support and/or GPU acceleration.
+It can co-exist alongside other installed OpenMPI packages safely, so if in doubt always install this package.

-You can run an `lmod` environmental module for this openmpi by entering the following command:
+You can run an `lmod` environmental module to select this openmpi by entering the following command:

 ```bash
 module load mpi/openmpi-x86_64